thomasneff/LiveSplit.Crash4LoadRemover/README.md

 # How to set it up

-Extract the .zip into your LiveSplit/Components folder, such that it contains all .ctrnfdata files and LiveSplit.CTRNitroFueledLoadRemover.dll.
+Extract the .zip into your LiveSplit/Components folder, such that it contains all .crash4data files and LiveSplit.Crash4LoadRemover.dll.

-Add this to LiveSplit by going into your Layout Editor -> Add -> Control -> CTRNitroFueledLoadRemover.
+Add this to LiveSplit by going into your Layout Editor -> Add -> Control -> Crash4LoadRemover.

 You can then configure your capture settings (window/display) and capture region within the component settings in the Layout Settings.